Wedge-lab/battenberg/README.md

 The Battenberg pipeline uses reference files from [Impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html), which are not available for GRCh38.
 We therefore provide a workaround by lifting over the data to hg19.

-This step requires an additional reference file, which can be downloaded here: [TO DO]
+This step requires the Standalone pipeline (see installation instructions right below) and an additional reference file, which can be downloaded here: [TO DO]

 Beyond the WGS example pipeline, the directory ```inst/example``` contains two additional scripts.
 Run these as follows: